 Through conferences, publishing and films, we bring together the scientific research community with experts from industry, government, the arts and the media, to broaden the appreciation of new ideas and discoveries in science and technology, and to ask searching questions about the ethical dilemmas they pose for humanity.
-Our current focus is on climate change and the Mediterranean sea and region.
+Our current focus is on migration, climate change and the Mediterranean sea and region.

 Addressing important ethical questions

 SHDP addresses ethical questions, such as the controversy over human embryonic stem cell research, communicating science in the media, superintelligent machines and artificial intelligence (AI).
 At times we tackle subjects illustrative of knowledge purely for its own sake.
 In 2022-24 our focus turns to migration, climate change, and climate security in the Mediterranean.

 SHDP helps bring research and new ideas to a wide audience of experts and general public through well organised events with carefully chosen participants.
 We have worked with many research groups and businesses, for example a recent conference with AI company DeepMind.

 SHDP and Outreach

 We have a strong track record in achieving outreach from world leading research, for example at Cambridge University, to the media and a wider non-specialist public through journalism, film, exhibitions and books.

 We have produced conferences and reports on a wide range of vital issues including: Artificial Intelligence; Cyber Security; Energy Security; Food Security; Inequality; Infrastructure; The Financial Crisis; Big Data; Blockchain and Bitcoin; The Future of Research-based Universities; The North-South divide; Ageing in the UK; The Future of Work; Fake News; Climate Change.

 Conference proceedings have been published by Oxford University Press, Bloomsbury, Viking Penguin and Profile.
 Journalism related to the project has appeared in most national newspapers.